 Public institutions in Colombia have dismissed post-closure impacts for a long time.
 Responses to several inquiries from the author of this report concerning the topic of perpetual impacts - answered by ministries and agencies between 2017 and 2022 - reveal their unwillingness and/or unpreparedness to address the issue.
-Some relevant quotes from these are18:
+Some relevant quotes from these are 18:

-- "It must be established that after the closure and abandonment stage of mining operations, there is no follow-up environmental liabilities remediation" (ANM, 2017); - " "[...] the country lacks regulations on environmental liabilities, and therefore it does not have mechanisms or instruments to cover remediation costs, nor a specific liability regime to manage mining environmental liabilities" (MADS, 2017);
+- "It must be established that after the closure and abandonment stage of mining operations, there is no follow-up environmental liabilities remediation" (ANM, 2017); - -"[...] the country lacks regulations on environmental liabilities, and therefore it does not have mechanisms or instruments to cover remediation costs, nor a specific liability regime to manage mining environmental liabilities" (MADS, 2017); - 18 Translated by the author.

-"In environmental regulation, there are no specific norms that allow for identifying those liabilities and environmental damage in the long-term or in perpetuity [...] nor management mechanisms [...].
-Finally, it is pertinent to point out the convenience of using the term <long-term" or <perpetual liability" or <damage> since the term perpetual> refers to that of very long or infinite duration, and if an adequate management is carried out, it should not be considered as such" (MADS, 2019).
+In environmental regulation, there are no specific norms that allow for identifying those liabilities and environmental damage in the long-term or in perpetuity [...] nor management mechanisms [...].
+Finally, it is pertinent to point out the convenience of using the term dong-term or derpetual liability or damage since the term derpetual refers to that of very long or infinite duration, and if an adequate management is carried out, it should not be considered as such (MADS, 2019).